 - A one-page curatorial statement outlining the exhibition idea, as well as the type and number of works to be featured.

 - A preliminary checklist of 10 to 15 sample works with images and proposed sources.
 You may provide a link to these images online or submit via email (limited to 7 MB).

-- Artists should not submit a proposal that features only their own work without first contacting our team to discuss further.
+- Generally, artists should not submit a proposal that features only their own work without first contacting our team to discuss further.